 Is your new ukulele not staying in tune?
 Or maybe you just put on a new set of strings and are having trouble getting the strings to stay in tune?

-Don't worry!
-This is a common problem and in most cases it only takes a minute to fix.
+Don’t worry!
+Ukulele tuning problems are very common.
+In most cases it only takes a minute to fix the issue.

 It’s probably your strings

-There are a few reasons why a uke won't stay in tune, but 99% of the time it's the strings.
+There are a few reasons why a uke won’t stay in tune, but most of the time it’s the strings.

 Most ukulele strings are made of a soft synthetic material that is very stretchy.
 This quality is what gives the uke its sweet harp-like tone, but it also means that new strings will continue stretching for a while before they stabilize.

 It’s completely normal for new strings (or the strings on a new uke) to go out of tune frequently as they “settle in.”
 This isn’t the sign of cheap or defective strings—it’s just the way uke strings are!

 Eventually, your strings will stop stretching and will require less frequent tuning.
-This can take several days up to a couple weeks depending on the type of strings and how often you play.
+This process can take a while depending on the type of strings and how often you play.

 Stretch your strings to improve tuning stability

-If you want to speed up the settling process you can follow this simple stretching routine:
+If you want to speed up the settling-in process you can follow this simple stretching routine:

 - Tune the uke up to pitch

 - Stretch the first string by grabbing it in the middle and gently pulling straight up four or five times.
-You don't need to be timid about it, but don't lift the string much further than half an inch off the fretboard
+You don’t need to be timid, but don’t lift the string much further than half an inch off the fretboard

 - Repeat the process for the other three strings

 - Retune the uke

-This will help dramatically, but there's still a chance your uke will still go out of tune as you play.
+This should help dramatically, but your uke will probably still drift out of tune as you play.
 If this happens, simply repeat the whole process again.